Zabrafax/spring-react-meta-clock/README.md

 **View on GitHub Pages:** https://zabrafax.github.io/spring-react-meta-clock/
 *Note: The server may take a few minutes to start.*

+❗**Important:** Currently the server is unavailable due to the limits of free database hosting :(

 ![Preview](./assets/readme/meta-clock.gif)

 ## Meta Clock allows you to display time in an interesting and elegant way.